qzhang503/proteoQ/README.md

 the data summary and histogram visualization.
 With the new reference, we have achieved `log2FC` profiles that are more comparable in breadth between `WHIM2` and `WHIM16` samples.
-With the new reference, a scaling normalization may be suitable at later steps.
+With the new reference, a scaling normalization may be suitable for later steps.

 ``` r
 # directory setup